Escort Booking advice

 PayPal is no longer sex friendly! – even buying sex toys or erotic literature can close your account.

-When the companion cancels the appointment is the client wrong to expect their deposit will be refunded?
+When the escort cancels the appointment is the client wrong to expect a refund?

 No – Refunded unless the client is the reason for cancellation.